- Further Education

 Attending these could help you understand complex areas, especially if these sessions are more informal than routine classes.
 You might find that you need to stay at school late, or even attend at the weekend, but the overall result will be more than worth it.

-#6 Draw a learning map
+7. Draw a mind map

 A great way to absorb information if you’re a ‘visual learner,’ drawing a learning map results in a graphical representation of your notes.